Take-Home Projects Are the New Resume. Here’s Why.

 - Accurately assess ability.
 You want to know how well someone can code – not how skilled they are at “performing” the interview.
 Most of us can fake it til we make it for short periods of time; it doesn’t mean we’d be a great fit on the team.

 - Distinguish between those who practiced enough to beat the system…and those who are just really good.
 Some people have the time and resources to practice the typical technical interview so they can “pass.”
 But it doesn’t mean they know their stuff.

 - Set a problem that is reasonable and fair.
 Cap your project to two hours of candidate effort and energy max.
 This ensures a level playing field that doesn’t disadvantage candidates like the busy working parent or swamped graduate student in favor of others who have endless time on their hands.

 CoderPad take-home projects are a way for you to cast a wider net for the talent you already know you need — in a way that’s fair, consistent and a positive introduction to your company’s culture.

 Give us a try today.
-Go here for more information.
+Learn more about take-home projects.